 This path through the picture should be as long as possible and show different nuances of ease in moving forward and stagnating.

 Traditional Chinese paintings were not signed with “painted by so and so” but were signed “written by so and so”.
 Calligraphy always took precedence over painting.
 Often the content is not that important (frequently it is just the same elements that are arranged differently anyway).
 What is in the foreground is the artist’s ability to master and implement the principles of calligraphy.

-And finally one more question that some people might ask and that I have already been asked before: Is all of this planned from the start or isn’t there a lot of coincidences?
+And finally, one more question that some people might ask and that I have already been asked before: Is all of this planned from the start, or aren’t there a lot of coincidences?
 No, not everything is planned.
 I have a concept or an idea that I want to present.
 But when I start painting “my head is empty”, as tradition demands.
-So is it coincidence?
+So is it a coincidence?
 Also no. It’s like the chemist who came up with a great formula “by accident”.
 If he doesn’t have a handle on his tools, the formula doesn’t fall to him/her either.